D2 Anson · Tanjong Pagar

 The honest take on D2.

 Walking-distance CBD play.
-Newport (FH) is the headline 2026 launch — prime tier.
+Newport (FH) is the headline 2026 launch, prime tier.

 Every district has a "default buyer profile."
 The mismatch between the district you're drawn to and the buyer profile you actually fit is where most bad decisions live.
-Run the 4-Pillar Audit before paying the district premium.
+Run the Property Portfolio Analysis before paying the district premium.

 FAQ